Ransomware Attack Puts School District Under Siege for $10,000

 In the past, hackers were only interested in enterprise-level businesses.
 Today hackers have learned that they can make good money from small and mid-sized businesses too.
 So everyone is vulnerable.
 Take precautions to keep your systems safe.

 Are you looking for experts who can help you mitigate the risks for ransomware?
 At Cleartech Group, we have built a reputation for providing premium technical support.
 Over the years, we have gathered a lot of experience and a strong security team.
-Contact us today at (978) 466-1938 or online at www.cleartechgroup.com Our experts are ready to help you.
+Contact us today at (978) 466-1938 or reach out online.
+Our experts are ready to help you.